bazelbuild/rules_docker/README.md

-If the repositories that are imported by `container_repositories()` have already been imported (at a different version) by other rules you called in your `WORKSPACE`, which are placed above the call to `container_repositories()`, arbitrary errors might ocurr.
+If the repositories that are imported by `container_repositories()` have already been imported (at a different version) by other rules you called in your `WORKSPACE`, which are placed above the call to `container_repositories()`, arbitrary errors might occur.
 If you get errors related to external repositories, you will likely not be able to use `container_repositories()` and will have to import directly in your `WORKSPACE` all the required dependencies (see the most up to date impl of `container_repositories()` for details).